spa-dev/word-vba-macros/README.md

 Note that headers and footers are not checked.
 You should be using [alignment tabs](https://cybertext.wordpress.com/2014/07/25/word-auto-aligning-headerfooter-info-in-portrait-and-landscape-pages) to ensure you only have to replace it once in the header anyway, using 'Link to Previous', even across portrait and landscape pages.

+**`FormatBoldTextBlue`**

+This macro will color any bold text found within a selection blue.
+It is intended to help create external crosslinks within a documents.
+During the PDF publishing and submissions process, the Medical Writing Operations or Regulatory Operations group will ensure that bold blue text contains a hyperlink to the external file.
+If your company uses red instead of blue color to signify this, just uncomment and delete the relevant lines of code in the macro.
+I found this macro useful for signifying links in bibliographies.
+Just highlight your whole bibliography with the cursor and run the macro, assuming your reference manager, e.g. EndNote, has already applied bold formatting to the author names.
+EndNote can't apply colors, so I needed to create this macro to do that.